caporaso-lab/developing-with-qiime2/book/intro.md

 # Developing with QIIME 2

-Hello and welcome to our book on QIIME 2 development {cite}`qiime2-2019`!
+👋 Welcome to our book on QIIME 2 {cite}`qiime2-2019` development!
-*Developing with QIIME 2* is designed to help you write plugins, interfaces, and even the framework underneath QIIME 2.
+*Developing with QIIME 2* is designed to help you write plugins, interfaces, and contribute to the QIIME 2 framework.

 ## About
 The content in this book is organized under the [Diátaxis](https://diataxis.fr/) framework {cite}`diataxis`.